Sharath-Devanand/PizzaProject/README.md

 ## Data Description

-The dataset comprises 4 tables each focusing on different aspects of the operations at the Pizzeria.
+The dataset (sourced from Maven Analytics) comprises 4 tables each focusing on different aspects of the operations at the Pizzeria.

 1. Orders - Consists of order IDs and the dates and times the order was placed.